frictionlessdata/datapackage/tabular-data-package/README.md

 We chose CSV as the data format for the Tabular Data Package specification because:

-1. CSV is very simple -- it is possibily *the* most simple data format
+1. CSV is very simple -- it is possibly *the* most simple data format
 2. CSV is tabular-oriented.
 Most data structures are either tabular or can be transformed to a tabular structure by some form of normalization
 3. It is open and the "standard" is well-known
 4. It is widely supported - practically every spreadsheet program, relational database and programming language in existence can handle CSV in some form or other